 The Thunder Bay International Film Festival (TBIFF) is an annual celebration of ocean- and Great Lakes-inspired films produced in partnership with the San Francisco Ocean Film Festival.

-The 2017 Student Film Competition's theme is #BiodiversityIs.
+The 2018 Student Film Competition's theme is #SanctuariesAre.

 RULES & ELIGIBILITY

-- Entries will be accepted from all students in grades 6th-12th.
-Entry is not exclusive to organized school programs and is open to all middle and high school students.
+Entries will be accepted from all students in grades Kindergarten-12th.
+Entry is not exclusive to organized school programs and is open to all elementary, middle and high school students.

-- Video create tools will be allowed for production, with documented use of such tools.
+Video creation tools will be allowed for production, with documented use of such tools.